Posted: Nov 01 2004 | Revised: Feb 26 2019

 - Trust instrument

-The Rule encourages, although does not require, more than one identifying document.
+The CIP Rule encourages, although does not require, more than one identifying document.

 Yes.
-Many new accounts are opened over the internet, by mail, or by telephone.
+Many new accounts are opened online (or by mail or phone).
 The CIP Rules recognize that many new accounts are opened when customers do not appear in person at the bank or other financial institution.
 Banks must still verify the customer’s identity, but procedures must be in place to verify identity without documents.

-How does an elderly person with no current driver’s license or passport open an account?
+How does a person with no current driver’s license or passport open an account?

 How does the bank verify my identity without documents?